Kaposi sarcoma of lung

 Comment: The appearances are those of Kaposi’s sarcoma

 Kaposi sarcoma is highly associated with patients with retroviral disease, typically involving the skin.
-It is a low-to-intermediate grade mesenchymal tumour that involves the lymphovascular system.
+It is a low-to-intermediate grade mesenchymal tumor that involves the lymphovascular system.

 Rarely it occurs in other organs, such as the lungs.